f4exb/sdrangel/plugins/channelrx/noisefigure/readme.md

 A DC blocking capacitor at the output of the noise source for SDRs with a bias tee is recommended.

 The noise source may be a device from the 346 family (E.g. Keysight 346B or NoiseCom NC346), but also can be a lower cost device that is supplied with accurate ENR calibration data.
-(Inaccurate ENR values can significantly effect the calculated NF).
+(Inaccurate ENR values can significantly impact the calculated NF).
 The ENR calibration data indicates the difference in power output when the noise source is powered off compared with when it is powered on.
 As the first setup step, this calibration data should be entered in to the ENR dialog (11).